-- Veen the engin - Keep the engine speed out of the tachometer red zone. - If any engine trouble should occur during the engine break-in period, immediately have a Yamaha dealer check the vehicle.
+- Keep the engine speed out of the tachometer red zone. - If any engine trouble should occur during the engine break-in period, immediately have a Yamaha dealer check the vehicle.

 During and after the engine break-in period, the exhaust heat may cause discoloration of the exhaust pipe, but this is normal.